Frederick Schrecker

-Frederick Schrecker (10 January 1892 – 13 July 1976) was an Austrian actor, who appeared on stage, screen and film in his home country and the United Kingdom.
+Frederick Schrecker (10 January 1892 – 13 July 1976) was an Austrian actor who appeared on stage, screen and film in his home country and the United Kingdom.

+Having studied at school alongside fellow actors Fritz Kortner and Ernst Deutsch and trained at the Viennese Academy of Dramatic Art, Schrecker began his career on stage after 1910 as Fritz Schrecker, performing in Austrian-Hungarian provinces including Troppau.
+After the war, he worked on Viennese stages and performed at many theatres: Neue Wiener Buehne (for six years under the direction of Emil Geyer), the Wiener Kammerspiele, the Modernes Theater and the Theater in der Josefstadt (under the direction of Max Reinhardt).

-Beginning his career on stage, Schrecker went on to feature in German films "Der Feldherrnhügel" (1926) and "Die Koffer des Herrn O.F."
-(1931) under the names Fritz Schrecker and Franz Schrecker.
+Accepting a position in Germany, Schrecker became a demanded stage actor, appearing at the Kleines Theater, the Trianon-Theater, the Lessing Theater, the Theater am Nollendorfplatz and the Kabarett der Komiker.
+This led to having roles in German films "Der Feldherrnhügel" (1926) and "Die Koffer des Herrn O.F."
+(1931), the latter under the name Franz Schrecker.
+Partnered with Gisela Werbezirk, he directed several productions and produced numerous comedies with her.

-As a result of the Nazi regime in Germany, Schrecker, being Jewish, was forced to flee to England.
-There, in 1939, he was a co-founder of the Viennese Theatre Club of Paddington, a "celebrated émigré cabaret and theatre", also known as Das Laterndl.
-The theatrical group of talented Austrian exiles, which included the likes of Lona Cross, Martin Miller and Marianne Walla became known for their sketches and plays which represented a "satirical commentary on Vienna under Nazi rule".
+As a result of the Nazi regime in Germany and the Anschluss in his home country, Schrecker, being Jewish, was forced to flee to England, subsequently anglicising his first name to Frederick.
+In 1939, he was a co-founder of the Viennese Theatre Club of Paddington, a "celebrated émigré cabaret and theatre", also known as Das Laterndl.
+The theatrical group of talented Austrian exiles, which included the likes of Lona Cross, Martin Miller and Marianne Walla became known for their sketches and plays, which represented a "satirical commentary on Vienna under Nazi rule".

 During the Second World War, Schrecker participated in anti-Nazi information programmes for the BBC's German and Austrian radio service.
 After the war ended, he stayed in Israel for a while before returning to England in 1947.

-There, he anglicised his first name to Frederick and appeared in many TV productions, including four of the six episodes of The Trollenberg Terror (as Dr. Spielmann), (but not in the feature film of the same, The Trollenberg Terror); Dixon of Dock Green; No Hiding Place; The Four Just Men; Compact; Doctor Who: The Web of Fear; Callan; and The Liver Birds; and films, too, such as Counterspy, in 1953, working up until his death.
+Back in Britain, he appeared in many TV productions, including four of the six episodes of The Trollenberg Terror (as Dr. Spielmann) (but not in the feature film of the same name, The Trollenberg Terror), Dixon of Dock Green, No Hiding Place, The Four Just Men, Compact, Doctor Who: The Web of Fear, Callan and The Liver Birds as well as films too, such as Counterspy, in 1953, working up until his death.